poonchuanan/tp/docs/UserGuide.md

 Please input 'help' for the commands and their respective input format.
 ====================================================================================
 ```
-#### Wrong find command tag
+#### Empty keyword input
 If the **KEYWORD** to search for is empty, an error would occur
 > the following would be printed out if you input `find d/`

 ```
-No results were found!
+Keyword cannot be empty!
 ```
 <br>

 ### 7.2 Finding entries via keywords - advanced

 Format for find by all descriptions: `find a/ **DESCRIPTION1** / **DESCRIPTION2** / **DESCRIPTION3** ...`
-> This command will search of entries matching ALL description keywords typed.
+> This command will search of entries matching ALL description keywords you have typed.
 There is no limit to the number of descriptions allowed.

 Parameters:
 * `**DESCRIPTION1**`: Keyword to look for from calorie list.